ssgbeom1/korean-nli-cross-model-paraphrase-attacks/README.md

 The `.env` file is intentionally ignored by Git.

-## Main Pipeline
+## Reproducing the Pipeline

-The core pipeline is organized as:
+The pipeline is organized as:

 ```text
 code/pipeline/01_load_data.py